IN10/utilities/readme.md

 ```bash
 deliver source target
 ```
-Checkout the source branch, merge its origin; checkout target branch, merge its origin.
-Rebase source unto target and push everything.
+Fetch, checkout the source branch, and rebase origin/{source} locally unto source.
+Checkout target and rebase origin/{target} onto it.
+Merge (not rebase!) source into target and push both branches.

 ### Provision a vagrant site
 ```bash